cristian-encalada/holbertonschool-printf/README.md

 ## Description

-- This is a basic C replica of the standard C function ``printf`` that produces output according to a format string. <br>
+- This project is a basic C replica of the standard C function ``printf`` that produces output according to a format string. <br>
 - The implementation was done using ``variadic functions``, ``switch statement`` and multiple auxiliar functions.
 - The function takes in a ``format string`` as its first argument, followed by zero or more additional arguments depending on the format string.